johnstaveley/SecurityEssentials/README.md

 ***Note:** Runs on SQL Express and IIS Express, requires mail server and recaptcha (optional) set up.
 See readme.txt in project for more information*

 ## How the incorporated build process ensures you remain secure over time.
-This solution comes with azure-pipelines.yml.
+This solution comes with azure-pipelines.yml build and test script.
 Running this in Azure Devops ensures the following:
 * 2. Account management process - Partially checked using Unit tests
 * 4. Insecure direct object references - Partially checked using Unit tests
 * 7. Missing file level access control - Partially checked using Unit tests